 These value statements set the foundation for who we are and who we want to be at Bunge - guiding our actions, priorities and the decisions that enable us to achieve excellence.
 Our corporate core values are enshrined in our Code of Conduct underscoring Bunge's deeper focus on environmental and social matters.
 Bunge's Code of Conduct defines the ethos and culture of our organization and is an essential guide for every employee that sets the standards by which we engage one another and our customers and stakeholders.
-The complete Code of Conduct is publicly available at: Global Code of Conduct (bunge.com)
+The complete Code of Conduct is publicly available at: Bunge Code of Conduct.

 Our approach to human rights is integral to and embedded within our core values.
-We respect and seek to upholdthe rights of all workers, including contract, temporary, and migrant workers, in accordance with the Universal Declaration of Human Rights, the International Labor Organization's core conventions, and the United Nations Guiding Principles on Business and Human Rights.
-Bunge's Global Labor Policy prohibits the use of all forms of illegal, forced, bonded, compulsory or child labor in our operations.
-Bunge's Global Labor Policy also requires that we pay all workers the statutory monthly minimum wage and overtime compensation, in accordance with the current labor regulations, and provide fair and equal employment opportunities for all employees, regardless of race, nationality, religion or gender.
+We respect and seek to uphold the rights of all workers, including contract, temporary, and migrant workers, in accordance with the Universal Declaration of Human Rights, the International Labor Organization's core conventions, and the United Nations Guiding Principles on Business and Human Rights.
+Further, Bunge's Human Rights Policy prohibits forced or compulsory labor in any form, including indentured labor, bonded labor and child labor, and clarifies our commitment to only hire employees who meet local minimum-age requirements and to adhere to ILO standards on child labor.
+Our Bunge policy framework aligns with, and we apply in their entirely, the ILO Minimum Age Convention (ILO 138), ILO Worst Forms of Child Labour Convention (ILO 182), the ILO-IOE Child Labour Guidance Tool for Business and the UN Guiding Principles on Business and Human Rights.
+Our Human Rights Policy also includes our commitment to a working environment free from discrimination, harassment, and retaliation, and to supporting a diverse and inclusive workforce.

 We use our unique position as a global leader to bring sustainable and socially responsible solutions to growers and customers across our supply chain.
-We promote best practice in our supply chain and expect all our current and prospective third-party service providers, suppliers and vendors, working with and on behalf of the Bunge group including the Covered Entities, to be aware of our core values in the Code of Conduct, our Global Labor Policy and to act in accordance with them.
-Many of our existing policies contain provisions which are intended to combat slavery and human trafficking in the Bunge group's global supply chain.
+We promote best practice in our supply chain and expect all our current and prospective third-party service providers, suppliers and vendors, working with and on behalf of the Bunge group including the Covered Entities, to be aware of our core values in the Code of Conduct, our Human Rights Policy, and our Supplier Code of Conduct, and to act in accordance with them.
+Many of our existing policies contain provisions which are intended to combat slavery, human trafficking and child labor in the Bunge group's global supply chain.

 Our Bunge Board-level Sustainability and Corporate Responsibility Committee is our highest governance body.
 It oversees and provides input on the development of our sustainability and corporate social responsibility policies, strategies and programs.
-More information about Bunge's sustainability commitments across our supply chains can be found at: Bunge Sustainability (bunge.com)
+More information about Bunge's sustainability commitments across our supply chains can be found at: Bunge Sustainability.

-We have made progress addressing modern slavery risks over the last year and remain committed to continually improving our policies and practices relating to modern slavery going forward.
+We have made progress addressing modern slavery and child labor risks over the last year and remain committed to continually improving our policies and practices relating to combatting modern slavery and child labor going forward.